-The totals at purchasers' prices for each of the 74 groups of final consumption expenditure of households are estimated using a variety of sources, most important information on the value of retail turnover to households and the household budget surveys.
-Data on final consumption expenditure of general government are available directly from the statistics on general government accounts both for the totals and the distribution by products.
+The totals at purchasers' prices for each of the 72 groups of final consumption expenditure of households are estimated using a variety of sources, most important information on the value of retail turnover to households and the household budget surveys.
+Data on final consumption expenditure of general government are available directly from the statistics on general government accounts both for the 31 totals and distributed by products.